patilnabhi/portfolio/_posts/2015-12-10-why-tops-spin.md

 *Precession* refers to revolution of top about vertical axis.
 *Nutation* refers to changes in lean angle of top (bobbing up and down)

 **Drawing of system**:

 <center><img src="{{ site.baseurl }}/assets/images/top-system.png" width="80%"/></center>

 To keep the project feasible, following **assumptions** were made:

-* Top modelled as a 'heavy' top that remains fixed to hte round
+* Top modelled as a 'heavy' top that remains fixed to the ground
 * Geometry of top simplified; it is modelled as a wheel on a thin stem as shown in above figure

 **Results Summary**: